A Comparative Review of the JASP Statistical Software

 Data Management

 It’s often said that 80% of data analysis time is spent preparing the data.
-Variables need to be computed, transformed, scaled, recoded, or binned; strings and dates need to be manipulated; missing values need to be handled; datasets need to be sorted, stacked, merged, aggregated, transposed, or reshaped (e.g. from “wide” format to “long” and back).
+Variables need to be computed, transformed, scaled, recoded, or binned; strings and dates need to be manipulated; missing values need to be handled; datasets need to be sorted, stacked, merged, aggregated, transposed, or reshaped (e.g., from “wide” format to “long” and back).

-A critically important aspect of data management is the ability to transform many variables at once.
+An essential aspect of data management is transforming many variables at once.
 For example, social scientists need to recode many survey items, biologists need to take the logarithms of many variables.
 Doing these types of tasks one variable at a time is tedious.

 Menus & Dialog Boxes